Opposition surge: Throughout the Solar System

 The existence of the opposition surge was described in 1956 by Tom Gehrels during his study of the reflected light from an asteroid.
 Gehrels' later studies showed that the same effect could be shown in the moon's brightness.
 He coined the term "opposition effect" for the phenomenon, but the more intuitive "opposition surge" is now more widely used.

 Since Gehrels' early studies, an opposition surge has been noted for most airless solar system bodies.
 No such surge has been reported for bodies with significant atmospheres.

-In the case of the Moon, B. J. Buratti et al. have suggested that its brightness increases by some 40% between a phase angle of 4° and one of 0°, and that this increase is greater for the rougher-surfaced highland areas than for the relatively smooth maria.
+In the case of the Moon, B. J. Buratti et al. used observations from the Clementine spacecraft at very low phase angle to find that the moon's brightness increases by more than 40% between a phase angle of 4° and one of 0°.
+(Observation from Earth cannot be at a phase angle less than about half a degree without there being a lunar eclipse.
+A phase angle of 4° is achieved about eight hours before or after a lunar eclipse.)
+This increase is greater for the rougher-surfaced highland areas than for the relatively smooth maria.
 As for the principal mechanism of the phenomenon, measurements indicate that the opposition effect exhibits only a small wavelength dependence: the surge is 3-4% larger at 0.41 μm than at 1.00 μm.
 This result suggests that the principal cause of the lunar opposition surge is shadow-hiding rather than coherent backscatter.